advancedresearch/advancedresearch.github.io/blog/2018-09-30-why-semantical-research-is-significant-for-asi-safety.md

 Next, I extracted some ideas from the human mind and generalized it (IDTs).
 This new concept was then applied to ASI Safety.

-With other words, I have proven: **Semantical research is Significant for ASI Safety**.
+With other words, I have proven: **Semantical Research is Significant for ASI Safety**.

 ### Interested in More?